 Bubbles in the pump basket are a tell-tale sign that a suction air leak is the culprit.
 Another sign is seeing bubbles coming back into the pool from the returns.
 These signs can also help you pinpoint where the air is getting into the filtration system.

 When you run a filtration system with air in it, water will compete with the air for space.
 The air must go somewhere, so it is forced inside the equipment.
-This can damage your equipment and especially your pump, which must contain water to work properly.
+This can damage your equipment, especially your pump, which must contain water to work correctly.

 Clogged Breather Tube

 The breather tube’s job is to release the air trapped at the top of the filter.
 Most pool filtration systems have a breather tube running from under the dome to the tank’s end.
 Some DE filters have built-in breather tubes that end at the discharge line.

 In filtration systems with breather tubes, air pressure at the top of the filter will build up if the tube becomes clogged.
 Also, check the breather tube for damage or small cracks.
 If you detect damage, the breather tube will need to be replaced for pressure to return to normal levels.

 A pool pump that’s too large for your pool will result in a high-pressure reading for your filtration system.